sindresorhus/sindresorhus.github.com/_apps/velja.md

 However, some apps are not possible:
 - Slack
   + *The Slack app does not accept a normal deep link (example: `https://team-name.slack.com/archives/CKPE4C/p161643063559`).
 It only accepts a special Slack-specific URL.
 To be able to convert a normal Slack link to one that the desktop app accepts, we would need get the team ID from the Slack API and that requires authentication.
 It's simply not feasible to do this. __Please do send feedback to Slack asking them to accept a normal link, like most other apps support.__*
-- Asana
-  + *They [claim](https://forum.asana.com/t/when-using-the-desktop-mac-app-i-would-like-all-links-to-open-in-the-browser/135360/4) you can configure it in your profile, but I could not get it to work.
-I recommend asking in their support channels about it.*
 - Cisco Webex
   + *[Comment here](https://github.com/johnste/finicky/discussions/228) if you know how to do this.*